Sabeen44/Shopping-Cart/README.md

 🛒 React Shopping Cart App

-A fully functional shopping cart application built with React.
+Example of a shopping cart application built with React.
 This project demonstrates best practices in component structuring, routing, custom hooks, and deployment.

 🚀 Features